LaminSanneh/django-backend-react-frontend-docker-medical-listings/README.md

-# Fullstack software developer assignment
+# Fullstack Django React Frontend Docker Medical Listings

 # Prerequisites/requirements
 Make sure you have docker installed on your local system